srockstech/first_chat/README.md

 <b>Getting bored?
 Worry not!
 Here's FirstChat!</b>

-A beautiful messaging app where you can interact with anonymous people in an anonymous group while being anonymous ;)
+A beautiful messaging app where you can interact with anonymous people in an anonymous group while being anonymous ;) If you are getting bored and want to talk to strangers without revealing your identity, you can register on the app where you can chat in an anonymous group.
+The app is written in Flutter, a hybrid mobile app framework, and uses Firebase Authentication and Firestore services for user authentication and messaging over the internet.
+The app has a beautiful UI that promotes user interaction and provides a good user experience.

 ## Preview